Externally Valid Policy Choice: Introduction

 Section~\ref{sec:po.x.empirical} discusses empirical implementation.
-Unlike the case of shifts in potential outcomes only, here the robust welfare criterion depends on the joint distribution of $(X,Y_0,Y_1)$ in the experimental population.
-As only the marginals for $(X,Y_0)$ and $(X,Y_1)$ are identified without further assumptions even in the context of a RCT,\footnote{These marginals may be identified under additional assumptions with observational data.} we provide a non-exhaustive set of methods for constructing empirical robust welfare criteria under different identifying assumptions from the literature on distributional treatment effects (see, e.g., \cite{AbbringHeckman2007} for a review).
-Our methods allow for both experimental and observational data.
-For example, we show that the empirical robust welfare criterion may be easily computed by linear programming under a standard monotonicity (or sorting) assumption.
-Further, we show that the estimated rule $\hat \tau$ that maximizes the empirical criterion is asymptotically optimal, in the sense that the regret $\sup_{\tau \in \mc T} \mr{RW}(\tau) - \mr{RW}(\hat \tau)$ converges in probability to zero for all policy classes $\mc T$ under general conditions.
+Here the robust criteria depend on the joint distribution of characteristics and individual treatment effects in the experimental population.
+This distribution is not identified without further assumptions.
+We first derive sharp bounds on the robust welfare criterion in the absence of identifying assumptions.
+We then introduce nonparametric estimators of the bounds and establish consistency and convergence rates.
+Further, we provide a non-exhaustive set of methods for estimating robust policies under different identifying assumptions from the literature on distributional treatment effects (see \cite{AbbringHeckman2007} and references therein), allowing for experimental and observational data.
+We also provide convergence rates and regret guarantees for the estimated robust policies.

-The different identifying assumptions in Section~\ref{sec:po.x.empirical} correspond to different couplings of the conditional distributions of $Y_0$ and $Y_1$ given $X$ in the experimental population.
-In Section~\ref{sec:lf.po.x} we take a conservative approach in the spirit of \cite{ImbensMenzel2021} and study a criterion under a \emph{least-favorable} coupling.
-This criterion only requires knowledge of the marginals for $(X,Y_0)$ and $(X,Y_1)$ in the experimental population.
-Rules based on this criterion have welfare guarantees with respect to both adversarial shifts in the joint distribution of potential outcomes and covariates and adversarial couplings of the conditional distribution of $Y_0$ and $Y_1$ given $X$ in the experimental population.
-We provide an empirical counterpart which can be constructed from experimental or observational data and can be easily computed by linear programming.

-We then conclude in Section~\ref{sec:empirical} with an empirical application that revisits the Job Training Partnership act study analyzed by \cite{Bloom1997}.
-For the class of threshold rules considered by \cite{KitagawaTetenov2018}, our findings show that the empirical welfare maximizing rule is fairly robust to shifts in both potential outcomes and covariates, at least relative to other rules in this class.

-As a sensitivity analysis, researchers could report plots similar to those we present in Section~\ref{sec:empirical}, which compare the worst-case welfare of different rules across different sized families of target populations.